Death and Taxes (video game): Gameplay

 The gameplay of Death and Taxes focuses on the work life of a Grim Reaper on an office job.
 The main objective of the player is to make difficult decisions to determine who could be saved from death and who is destined for certain doom, while keeping the game's fictional world in balance.
 Each human the player decides the fate of is given a short description about who they are; based on this, certain people living or dying can affect the world in various ways; the outcome of the game depends on the player's decisions.
 The player is given instructions on how they are supposed to make these decisions by their overseer, Fate, but the player may choose to ignore these instructions.
-Players can also customize their workspace and appearance with the money they earn.
+Players can also customise their workspace and appearance with the money they earn.
 The game attempts to help people relate more easily to themes of death, to see them in a new perspective and to offer the player a chance for self-reflection.

 Reception

 Critical reception

 Death and Taxes was met with positive reception.
-Alice Bell of Rock Paper Shotgun called it "very funny" and praised the "really fun story running through [it]."
-Courtney Ehrenhofler of TechRaptor reviewed it as "a short, fun game with plenty of replay value."
-Many positive comparisons were drawn between the game and Lucas Pope's Papers, Please, which served as an inspiration for Death and Taxes.
+Alice Bell of Rock Paper Shotgun called it "very funny" and praised the "really fun story running through."
+Journalists from TechRaptor reviewed it as "a short, fun game with plenty of replay value."
+Many positive comparisons were drawn between the game and Papers, Please, which initially served as an inspiration for it.
+The game has been noted for containing lots of "thoughtful" messages to the player, with deep themes of morality and how people act in the performance of duties in the pursuit of personal wealth being raised.